pbzona/peep/README.md

 # Peep

 Peep is a theme for [Ghost](https://ghost.org), influenced by the things I wanted on my own blog but couldn't find in other themes.
+Most of the structure is built on top of my minimal [Sprout theme](https://github.com/pbzona/sprout).

 ![Peep desktop view](https://s3.amazonaws.com/peepthemesamples/peep-desktop.png)